stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-27-Start-Here.md

 **Discover Your Life's Calling**
 <br>
 <br>
 If you have yet to understand how you exactly want to impact the world with your life than this should be your main priority.
-People who are intentionally working towards something greater than themselves are happier people.
-If that isn't you, it can be and the importance of this cannot be overstated.
-Find your life purpose; find it as soon as possible...
+One of the primary components of a fulfilling life is contributing to a mission that is greater than yourself.
+Find your life purpose and find it as soon as possible...
 Here is a course that has helped me tremendously:
 - Actualized.org Ultimate Life Purpose Course

 <br>
 **Declutter and Clean Up Your Room**
 <br>
 <br>
-The notion of minimalism has been on the rise in the past few years but this is more than a trendy headline.
 This is about aligning your actions and your belongings with your values.
 It's about clearing up what you own so that you may gain greater autonomy, happiness, and peace of mind.
 - Start with cleaning at least one room or closet in your house.
 - Packing Party
 - Give at least one thing you own to someone everyday.